tldr-pages/tldr/CONTRIBUTING.md

 ## Markdown format

-For now, the format of each page has to match the following:
+The format of each page should match the following:

 ```
 # command-name